cfadmin-cn/lua-iconv/README.md

 ## API

-  Lua uses unicode encoding; therefore, we only provide UTF-8 to other encodings and other encodings to UTF-8.
+  The `liconv` library only provides `UTF-8` to other character sets and other character sets to `UTF-8`.

 ### 1. liconv.from

   Function prototype: `liconv.from(opcode, text)`

-  This method will convert the content of the `text` parameter from the `opcode` encoding to the `UTF-8` encoding.
-In any case, the encoding conversion error will throw an exception;
+  This method will convert everything in the `text` parameter from the `opcode` character set to the `UTF-8` character set.
+In any case, an exception will be raised as long as the encoding conversion error occurs.

   The `opcode` parameter is a string type, and the optional value of `opcode` will be listed at the end of the document;